 Let's talk about ... why she doesn't leave the relationship.

-Maybe you've been there for the break ups, tears and had heart to heart conversations - but she's still not listening.
+Gal, we get it.
+You're always there for the break ups, tears and had so many heart to heart conversations.

 The fear of being lonely.

 It's a real thing gal.
 The fear that leaving a relationship might leave us doomed to the single life forever.
 Your friend could be worried that her partner is the only person who will love her. ( Which we both know is crazy! ) The thing is though, there is a HUGE difference between being alone and being lonely.

 This is not something you wanna get twisted.
 Being alone is awesome and empowering.
 Lonely isn't.